 Edelbert dashed through the doorway and into the throne-room.
 “Peaches” He ordered before even seeing her.
 “Contact Kernel and coordinate using your spell soon.
 I am implementing a plan and I will need as many corpses as we can make.”

 King Arthur stepped forward from within his guard.
 “What is the meaning of this, caster?”

 “Sorry Highness.
 The enemy sent a Shockamancer to the fight and I intend to fight Naughtymanacy with Naughtymancy.
 We need more troops and I know where we can get them.
 I have to hurry though.
 Thinkshoom!”
 Edelbert yelled as he once again ordered.

 A higher level grey Toadie contacted him immediately.
 Without words, Edelbert conveyed the intent of his plan and the mushroom responded exactly as it should.
 There was a sensation of fuzzy noise as the Thinkagram was formed.

 Edelbert was thrilled the connection worked, it would save him a great deal of time.
 “Dee, there is little time.
 I need your services.”

 The gram was more in depth than the lower level greys gave.
 On the other end the Croakamancer was dressed in scrubs, apparently at the University.
 “I am on shift Edelbert.
 What is up?”

 “The details are unimportant.
-If you come to my capital and mass uncroak all the bodies, I will pay you ten turns of upkeep.
+If you come to my capital and mass uncroak all the bodies, I will pay you fifteen turns of upkeep.
 You need to hurry though.”

-“I will pay you twenty turns upkeep and I will spend a whole turns worth of Juice upgrading your home.
+“I will pay you thirty turns upkeep and I will spend a whole turn worth of Juice upgrading your home.
 You can live in luxury.”
 Edelbert knew this plan was a good one, he just needed to convince her.